jachinte/grade-buddy/README.md

 #### Marking files

 An assignment may be composed of several parts.
 You need to specify each part separate in the form of a shell script.
-When executing a marking script, the marking helper will pass the submission directory as argument.
-The helper expects the following information from the standard output (in the same order, each on a new line):
+When executing a marking script, the Grade Buddy will pass the submission directory as argument.
+The Grade Buddy expects the following information from the standard output (in the same order, each on a new line):

 1. A path to the source file being marked
 2. A number representing the corresponding marks